Liu Jianchao: Early life and career

+Political career

+Foreign Ministry

+In March 2006, it was announced that he would be replacing Kong Quan as the director-general of the Information Department of the Ministry of Foreign Affairs as well as the chief spokesperson of the Ministry of Foreign Affairs.

 During his tenure as chief spokesman for the ministry, Liu took questions on a wide variety of issues to do with China's relations with the world.
-For instance, interviewed about the 2008 Summer Olympics and access to the Internet from inside China, he once recognized that "some websites are difficult to access from China".
+For instance in 2007, when asked to comment on China's anti-satellite missile test he stated, "There's no need to feel threatened about this" and argued that "China will not participate in any kind of arms race in outer space."
+When interviewed about the 2008 Summer Olympics and access to the Internet from inside China, he once recognized that "some websites are difficult to access from China".
 In December 2008, he said that the government had a right to censor Web sites that violated the country's laws.

 China's official Xinhua News Agency commented that "Liu was known for his sedate and humorous style in briefing reporters on China's foreign affairs."
 An example of this was his response on the shoe-throwing incident against US President Bush, where he said that the incident had given him "pause for thought" and that he would henceforth watch out for journalists taking off their shoes.

 In January 2009, Liu was replaced as the director-general of the Information Department as well as the head spokesperson of the ministry by Ma Zhaoxu.
 At his farewell reception attended by ministry officials and journalists, Liu expressed his pleasure and gratitude at being able to participate in the Information Department's work in a period of complex and rapid changes for both China and the world.
 "The world is concerned about China; China also needs to understand the world.
 Strengthening mutual understanding and communication between China and the world is a beneficial thing."

-Liu was subsequently appointed as the ambassador to the Philippines.
+Liu was subsequently appointed the ambassador to the Philippines.
 He presented his letter of credence in March 2009.

-Liu was later appointed as Chinese ambassador to Indonesia.
+Liu was later appointed Chinese ambassador to Indonesia.
 He presented his letter of credence to President Susilo Bambang Yudhoyono on 9 March 2012.
+In 2013, he was appointed to become an assistant minister of foreign affairs.
+In January 2015, he briefly returned as head of the Information Department, serving there until April 2015.